 Are you finding it hard to teach your little one how to share?

-Be an example
+- Be an example.

-Narrate what you see and think aloud
+- Narrate what you see and think aloud.

-An example: Your child and her friend both want to play with a baby doll.
+An example: Your child and their friend both want to play with a baby doll.
 You might say, “Oh!
 I can see you both are starting to feel frustrated because there is only one baby doll and there are two of you.
 I wonder if there is a way you might share playing with the baby doll?”

-Change the focus
+- Change the focus.

 Sometimes young children need a little help from adults to find a solution to the sharing dilemma.
-Let’s say that narrating what you see and think aloud didn’t resolve the growing tension in the above scenario.
+Let’s say that narrating what you see and thinking aloud didn’t resolve the growing tension in the above scenario.
 Try shifting the child’s focus.

 An example: “I know what we can do!
 Sammie can take care of the baby doll while Tisha gets the baby’s breakfast made, and then Tisha can take care of the baby while Sammie packs the baby’s diaper bag!”

 Of course, learning how to share can be difficult.
 (Some of us adults are still learning!)
-While it can challenging, consider these moments as opportunities to show your child that they can be problem solvers and learn new life skills.
+While it can be challenging, consider these moments as opportunities to show your child that they can be problem solvers and learn new life skills.

 For more tips on character development, check out these resources: